Passengers evacuate onto wing of American Airlines plane after engine catches fire at Denver airport

 The plane arrived at gate C38, where it caught fire, a Denver International Airport spokesperson told CNN.
 The fire was extinguished and all passengers were evacuated, the spokesperson said.

-Video from inside the airport shows dozens of passengers exiting the aircraft and standing on the wing as smoke filled the air.
+Images from the scene show dozens of passengers exiting the aircraft and standing on the wing as smoke filled the air.

-Six passengers were taken to hospital for further evaluation, an American Airlines spokesperson told CNN.
+Twelve passengers were taken to the hospital with minor injuries, Denver Fire Department told CNN.

-“We thank our crew members, DEN team and first responders for their quick and decisive action with the safety of everyone on board and on the ground as the priority,” the airline said.
+“We thank our crew members, DEN team and first responders for their quick and decisive action with the safety of everyone on board and on the ground as the priority,” American Airlines said in a statement.

-Video captured by a Montana woman inside the airport waiting for a connecting flight shows a large cloud of smoke from the plane rising as dozens of passengers are seen exiting the plane.
+Video captured by a Montana woman inside the airport waiting for a connecting flight shows a large cloud of smoke emanating from the plane and dozens of passengers running away.

 Kristal Leonard, who was flying in from Helena, Montana, told CNN she was waiting inside the Denver International Airport for her connecting flight to Colorado Springs.
 That is when she looked outside and saw flames and smoke engulfing the plane.